-The Maldives is an Islamic republic which lies off the Indian sub-continent.
+The Maldives is a republic lies south-west of the Indian sub-continent.
 It is made up of a chain of nearly 1,200 islands, most of them uninhabited.

 None of the coral islands stand more than 1.8 metres (six feet) above sea level, making the country vulnerable to any rise in sea levels associated with global warming.

 The economy revolves around tourism, and scores of islands have been developed for the top end of the tourist market.

 President: Abdulla Yameen

-Abdulla Yameen won a presidential election run-off in November 2013, narrowly defeating the favourite Mohamed Nasheed in a ballot which voters hoped would end nearly two years of sometimes violent political turmoil.
+Mr Solih should take office in November.Mr Yameen had won a presidential election run-off in November 2013, narrowly defeating the favourite Mohamed Nasheed in a ballot which voters hoped would end nearly two years of sometimes violent political turmoil.

-Mr Nasheed, the Maldives' first democratically-elected president in 2008, was forced to resign in 2012 in what he said was a coup.
+Mr Nasheed, the Maldives' first democratically-elected president in 2008, resigned in 2012 after weeks of opposition protests which he described as a coup.